Soul Embraced

 Soul Embraced is an American Christian melodic death metal band from Little Rock, Arkansas.
 It was originally a side project for Rocky Gray and David Sroczynski.

 History

-Originally a side project of drummer David Sroczynski and William "Rocky" Gray from Shredded Corpse formed in 1997, the band dissolved after creating one song for a metal compilation in 1998.
-Gray reformed the band with fellow Living Sacrifice member Lance Garvin (drums) and his brother in-law Chad Moore (vocals).
+Formed in 1997 as a side project of drummer David Sroczynski and William "Rocky" Gray from Shredded Corpse, the band dissolved after recording one song for a metal compilation in 1998.
+Gray reformed the band with fellow Living Sacrifice member Lance Garvin (drums) and Chad Moore (vocals).

-When Gray and Garvin weren't busy with Living Sacrifice, they would hammer away with Charlie T. West at making material for their death metal side project.
-The band released an EP (The Fleshless EP), and three albums (For the Incomplete, This Is My Blood, Immune) over a five-year span.
-For the Incomplete was re-released in 2003 by the independent label Blood and Ink Records.
+When Gray and Garvin weren't busy with Living Sacrifice, they worked with Charlie T. West on their death metal side project.
+The band released an EP (The Fleshless EP), and three albums (For the Incomplete, This Is My Blood, Immune) over five years.
+For the Incomplete was re-released in 2003 by independent label Blood and Ink Records.

-In 2002, the band was part of a sampler for Tarantula Promotions, titled Arachnid Terror Sampler, which featured bands such as Sanctifica, Tortured Conscience, Frosthardr and Frost Like Ashes.
+In 2002, the band was part of a sampler for Tarantula Promotions, Arachnid Terror Sampler, which featured bands such as Sanctifica, Tortured Conscience, Frosthardr and Frost Like Ashes.